Jarabi/frontend-features/4-toast-notifications/README.md

 npm run dev
 ```

-Open `http://localhost:5173` to see the app.
+Open `http://localhost:5173` to see the toast demo.

 ### Build for Production